-The greenhouse whitefly, Trialeurodes vaporariorum, is a worldwide pest of tomatoes and houseplants.
+The greenhouse whitefly Insect, Trialeurodes vaporariorum, is a worldwide pest of tomatoes and houseplants.
 As well as sucking nutrients from the plants, the sugary honeydew length o.1 inches (2 mm).

 Key features: Tiny insects covered in a waxy powder that gives them a white appearance; membranous wings, which are white or mottled, held almost flat over the body, with slight overlap along the centerline; early nymphs have legs and can move around, later instars cannot use legs and remain in one place